mlartorg/datafest/index.md

 Differentiable Self-Organisation is a practical way of designing distributed systems of locally communicating agents working together towards reaching a shared goal.

 Neural Cellular Automata are examples of such systems.
-During this session I’m going to give a glimpse of the “behind the stage“ process of designing and training Neural CA.
+During this session he's going to give a glimpse of the “behind the stage“ process of designing and training Neural CA.

 [Teaser](https://youtu.be/zRje8tRjcz8)